DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/label/format.md

 Formats the point value before it is displayed in the point label.

 ---
-See the [format](/api-reference/50%20Common/Object%20Structures/format '/Documentation/ApiReference/Common/Object_Structures/format/') section for details on accepted values.
+See the [format](/api-reference/50%20Common/Object%20Structures/format '/Documentation/ApiReference/Common/Object_Structures/format/') section for information on accepted values.

 If you specify the format with an object and apply it to a full-stacked-like series, this object can also contain the **percentPrecision** field.
 Full-stacked-like series points have absolute and percentage values.
 The **percentPrecision** field specifies how many decimal digits the percentage values should have: